Choosing the right name

 • Not geographically limiting: "West Singapore IT Services" creates a rebrand problem the moment you expand east — or out of Singapore entirely.
 Keep geography out of the name unless it is a deliberate brand anchor.

 • Not activity-limiting: "Singapore Bike Rental Pte.
 Ltd." makes diversification harder and can mislead clients if your activity changes.
 Broader names age better.
-Consider your long-term business structure selection when choosing a name that won't box you in.

 • Distinct from competitors: Search your proposed name against the five largest competitors in your sector.
 If it resembles any of them, clients will confuse the two — which helps them, not you.